simplymichael/express-user-manager/CONTRIBUTING.md

 Before committing your changes, run `npm run lint:fix` to check and automatically fix linting errors.
 If there are linting errors that cannot be automatically fixed, they are highlighted, so that you can manually fix them.

 To commit your changes, run `npm run commit`.
-This will do the following:
+This will:

 - generate conventional commit messages using [commitizen][commitizen] and [cz-conventional-changelog][changelog]
 - check to make sure there are no linting errors